 Westpac Altitude Platinum card: the verdict

-Priced at $150 per year ongoing (or $200/year when earning Qantas Points), the Westpac Altitude Platinum card pairs travel insurance with frequent flyer points and provides a choice of airlines with which to convert those points.
+Priced at $150 per year (or $200/year when earning Qantas Points, or with Altitude Velocity), the Westpac Altitude Platinum card pairs travel insurance with frequent flyer points and provides a choice of airlines with which to convert those points.

-However, for higher points earning, you might instead prefer Westpac's Altitude Black Mastercard, delivering up to 0.75 frequent flyer points per dollar spent on everyday charges amid extras like airport lounge access, against an annual fee of $250 (or $300 if earning Qantas Points).
+However, for higher points earning, you might instead prefer Westpac's Altitude Black Mastercard, delivering up to 0.75 frequent flyer points per dollar spent on everyday charges amid extras like airport lounge access, against an annual fee of $250 (or $300 if earning Qantas Points, or with Altitude Velocity).

-Or, to earn more points per dollar on relatively small spends, take a look at the ANZ Rewards Platinum Visa which delivers the equivalent of up to 0.75 Velocity Points per dollar spent.
+Or, to earn more points per dollar, take a look at the ANZ Frequent Flyer Black Visa which delivers one Qantas Point per dollar spent up to $7,500 per month (0.5/$1 thereafter).